partouf/DelphiSummit2024/linux-delphi.md

   - Make sure to output (package output + unit output) to separate .\\$(Platform)\\$(Config) directory <!-- .element: class="fragment" -->
   - And update the Linux64 Library paths <!-- .element: class="fragment" -->

+Note:
+* Are you already on 64 bits?

 ---

 ## Local testing options